OTA Admission Requirements

 - Applications are considered only in the year in which they are submitted.

-- In the event that two applicants are tied for placement an admissions committee will be responsible for making the final decision regarding the applicant selection.
+- If two applicants are tied for placement an admissions committee will be responsible for making the final decision regarding the applicant selection.
 The committee may be comprised of (1) faculty member, (1) advisory board member, and an administrative official from within CMU, i.e. provost, department chair, or dean.

 - A criminal background check must be completed-students will be notified via mail or email regarding the process of completing this requirement.
 Students are responsible for the cost of this process. *